-What is the Family Medical Leave Act?
-FMLA Illinois Rules
+What is the Family and Medical Leave Act?
+Illinois FMLA Law

-Hire an Experienced Chicago, Illinois FMLA Lawyer – Chicago, Illinois Family Medical Leave Act Lawyers
+Hire an Experienced Chicago, Illinois FMLA Lawyer – Chicago, Illinois Family and Medical Leave Law Lawyers

 Frequently Asked FMLA Questions and Answers

 Q: How much leave am I entitled to under FMLA?

 If you are an “eligible” employee, you are entitled to 12 weeks of leave for certain family and medical reasons during a 12-month period.